jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 - --start: The start year of the scenario inventory
 - --end: The end year of the scenario inventory
 - --GWP: Global warming potential for CH4 and N2O, possible values AR4 (GHG inventory) or AR5 (default)
-- --formulas: Create excel formulas in summary sheets, default True
+- --noformulas: Sum up summary sheets.
+Default: Use excel formulas in summary sheets

 For the sample command line set your working directory to `<GHGInventoryDirectory>`.
 Then, assuming the scenario result files